jlybrand/Venit/README.md

 - The MapQuest Search API is queried returning any `searchResults` that match the user input parameters.

 - The Search Form data is compared against the `searchResults` for matching address and zip code.
-  - If matching data is found, it is filtered out of the search `searchResults` and placed into the database within the `prospects table`.
+  - If matching data is found, it is filtered out of the `searchResults` and placed into the database within the `prospects table`.
 The marketing firm now has the user's data for future campaigns.

   - The user data saved consists of practice name, address, city, state, zip code, phone number, and date the record was created.